 Hyper convenience, connectivity and personalisation.
-As we move into the final quarter of 2021 trading, how should retailers be optimising their strategies for the year ahead and where should they be hedging their bets?
-The pandemic has amplified existing trends in retail, accelerating an ecommerce boom and digital transformation.
+How should retailers be optimising their strategies for the year ahead and where should they be hedging their bets?
+The last few years has amplified existing trends in retail, accelerating an ecommerce boom and digital transformation.

 Retailers leading the way are using their experience over the past 18 months to implement further change.
 These retailers have a digital-first, customer-centric strategy, leveraging valuable data and insights to understand their customers’ behaviour, then providing them with the best online experiences.